Q. What is this program, and when and why was it started?

 Q. Can I use this scholarship to supplement other grant money that I am receiving?

 A. We recognize that there are federal, state or private grants also available for the education of children whose parent died or became disabled while serving, and therefore any grants awarded through this program will supplement other funding.
-However, your total funding may not exceed the total costs for tuition, room, board, books, and other fees.
-Recipients may be asked to provide an "Awards Letter" to verify total costs and other scholarship grants received.
+However, your total funding may not exceed the total costs for tuition, books, and other fees.

 Q. Can I apply to both the Heroes' Legacy Scholarships and Scholarships for Military Children programs?